odoo/owl/doc/reference/store.md

 ### Connecting a Component

 At some point, we need a way to interact with the store from a component.
+This means that the component needs a reference to the store.
+By default, it looks for it in the `env.store` key.
+However, this can be configured with the `useStore` hook.

-This can be done with the help of the three store hooks:
+Every component-store interactions are done with the help of the three store hooks:

 - [`useStore`](#usestore) to subscribe a component to some part of the store state,
 - [`useDispatch`](#usedispatch) to get a reference to a dispatch function,